 The following LIBNAME options can be used to tune performance of the SPD Engine.
 You can set these options when you use the New Library wizard to register an SPD Engine library in the metadata repository.
 The LIBNAME options are available on the Options for any host tab in the Advanced Options dialog box.
 To access the Advanced Options dialog box, click the Advanced Options button on the Library Options window of the New Library wizard.
-The Advanced Options dialog box is shown in the following figure:

-Advanced Options X Pre-Assign Options for any host '/disk2/data' '/disk3/data' Data path: //disk2/idx/ //disk3/idx/ Index path: Meta path: Partition size: 1024 No Temp: • By sort: Yes Yes Idx By: Starting observation number: Ending observation number: • Read Only: No Cancel OK Help specifies a list of paths in which to store partitions (.dpf files) for an SPD Engine table.
+The Advanced Options dialog box is shown in the following figure: Figure 5.9 The Options for Any Host Tab in the Advanced Options Dialog Box for an SPD Engine Library specifies a list of paths in which to store partitions (DPF) files for an SPD Engine table.
 The engine creates as many partitions as are needed to store all the data.
 The size of the partitions is set using the PARTSIZE= option.
 Partitions are created in the specified paths in a cyclic fashion.
 The data path area is best configured as multiple paths.
 Allot one I/O controller per data path to provide high I/O throughput, which is the rate at which requests for work are serviced by a computer system.
 The data path area is best configured for redundancy (RAID 1).